mooroon/NetworkingA13/Firewall Intro.md

 # Firewalls

-This lesson will help you to configure a network that includes a firewall
+This lesson will help you to configure a network that includes a firewall.

 *Keep in mind that the images may not show correct IP addresses and subnet masks, follow instructions in the packet tracer files or what is written in this file.*